podaac/hydrocron/docs/timeseries.md

 # timeseries

-Get time series data from SWOT observations for reaches, nodes, and/or lakes
+Get time series data from SWOT observations for reaches and nodes

 ## Parameters

 feature : string
-    Data requested for Reach or Node or Lake
+    Type of feature being requested.
+Either "Reach" or "Node"

 feature_id : string
     ID of the feature to retrieve in format CBBTTTSNNNNNN (i.e. 74297700000000)